Quick Facts About Educational Leadership in North Carolina

 Educational Leadership Associations

-- North Carolina Association of Principals and Assistant Principals (NC PAPA): NC PAPA is the state affiliate of the NAESP and NASSP.
-It’s an independent association that represents principals and assistant principals.
+- North Carolina Association of Principals and Assistant Principals (NCPAPA): NCPAPA is the state affiliate of the NAESP and NASSP.
+It’s a core affiliate of NCASA that represents principals and assistant principals.

 - North Carolina Association of School Administrators (NCASA): This is the one to bookmark.
 NCASA represents the interests of central office administrators, principals, assistant principals, and higher education professionals.
 It provides benefits, hosts conferences and PD events, reports on legislative activity, and more.